The Future Of Gold Prices

 US Dollar Index

 In a word, the US dollar.
-The dollar has been experiencing a massive bull run, something we predicted ahead of time.
-In fact, we made the bold proclamation nearly two years ago that the USD would trade on par with the Euro, and this has now come to fruition.
+The dollar has been experiencing a massive bull run, something we predicted.
+We made the bold proclamation nearly two years ago that the USD would trade on par with the Euro, and this has now come to fruition.

 The dollar is currently trading in a highly overbought range and is poised to reach a multi-year peak that could last up to 11 years.
-As such, discerning investors should start acquiring positions in precious metals like Gold, Silver, and Palladium right away.
+As such, discerning investors should immediately start acquiring positions in precious metals like Gold, Silver, and Palladium.
 Time waits for no one, so it’s best to take action today.
-Remember, today is the tomorrow that you promised yourself you would change yesterday.
+Remember, today is the tomorrow that you promised to change yesterday.

 We estimate that the minimum upside targets for Gold over the next 15 to 24 months will fall within the 2400 to 2700 range, with the possibility of overshooting to the 3000 range.
 There are several good stocks to consider in this sector; two that come to mind are RGLD and DRD.